 Trombone Shorty & Orleans Avenue have teamed up with Ben Harper & The Innocent Criminal for an eclectic co-headlining summer tour.
 Trombone Shorty is on tour in support of his 11th studio release, Parking Lot Symphony.
 This is a tour that fans of both artists have been raving about, and a live musical experience no music lover will want to miss.
+Continue reading below for full concert review.
+All images copyright and courtesy of Andy Jillson.

 Troy “Trombone Shorty” Andrews & his band Orleans Avenue took the stage at MECU Pavilion in Baltimore, Maryland on August 20, 2019 and launched directly into a high-energy set that brought the crowd to their feet.
 The fans had a blast and it appeared the band was loving it too!